LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 .. method:: string_findRegExp(input, -find::string, -ignoreCase= ?)

-   Takes two parameters: a string value and a ``-find`` keyword/value parameter.
+   Takes two parameters: a string value and a ``-find`` keyword parameter.
    Returns an array with each instance of the ``-find`` regular expression in the string parameter.
 Optional ``-ignoreCase`` parameter uses case-insensitive patterns.